verkehrsministerium/kraftfahrstrasse/README.md

   NodeWebSocketTransport,
 } from 'kraftfahrstrasse';

-const connection = new Connection({
+// Create a new connection object, using the parameters below. const connection = new Connection({
   endpoint: "ws://localhost:4000", // Provide your broker URL here
-  realm: "robulab", // Your realm.
+  realm: "realm01", // Your realm.

+  // The serializer you choose here impacts the handshake performed
+  // with the server, and is fixed during the lifetime
+  // of the connection.
+  // Typically, you would use JSON or MSGPack.
-  serializer: new JSONSerializer(), // Provide an **instance** of a ISerializer
+  // Provide an **instance** of a ISerializer here.
+  serializer: new JSONSerializer(),

+  // The transport you choose here selects the way how messages are
+  // sent to the server.
+  // You want to use a WebSocket transport here.
-  transport: NodeWebSocketTransport, // Provide a **class** of a ITransport (ITransportFactory)
+  // Provide a **factory** of a ITransport (ITransportFactory)
+  transport: NodeWebSocketTransport,

   transportOptions: {
     // Additional options passed directly into the transport constructor.
-  },
+    // Documentation can be found in the documentation of the transport factories },

+  // This class defines how the handshake with the server works.
+  // It is used to provide a username, the authentication method
+  // and,optionally, more details like a password.
-  authProvider: new AnonymousAuthProvider(), // Pass an **instance** of a IAuthProvider to authenticate
+  // Pass an **instance** of a IAuthProvider to authenticate
+  authProvider: new AnonymousAuthProvider(),

-  logFunction: console.log as any, // Optionally, pass a function used to debug kraftfahrstrasse });
+  // Optionally, pass a function used to debug kraftfahrstrasse
+  logFunction: console.log as any,
+});

 const main = async () => {
-  await connection.Open(); // wait until the connection is opened, after this point, you may use
+  // wait until the connection is opened, after this point,
-  // .Call, .Register, .Subscribe, .Publish, .CancelCall of the connection object.
+  // you may use .Call, .Register, .Subscribe, .Publish,
+  // .CancelCall of the connection object. await connection.Open();

+  // Example on how to subscribe to a topic const sub = await connection.Subscribe(
+    "com.example.topic", // Topic
-  const sub = await connection.Subscribe("com.robulab.target.create", (args, kwargs, details) => {
+    (args, kwargs, details) => { // Event Handler
       console.log("Subscription:", args, kwargs, details);
+    },
+    {} // Advanced subscribe options, optional
+  );

+  // To unsubscribe, use:
+  await sub.Unsubscribe();

+  // Example on how to publish to a topic const pub = await connection.Publish(
+    "com.example.topic", // Topic
+    ["Hello World"], // Positional Arguments
+    {}, // Keyword Arguments (optional)
+    { // Advanced options (optional)
+      // Request an answer from the router when
+      // the publication has been delivered.
+      "acknowledge": true,
+      // ...
+    }
+  );
+  const id = await pub.OnPublished();
+  console.log('Published event as', id);

+  // Register a procedure
+  const reg = await connection.Register(
+    "com.example.rpc", // Function name
+    async (args, kwargs, details) => { // Handler (asynchronous!)
+      console.log('Got invoked:', args, kwargs, details);

+      // Handlers can also return values.
+      return {
+        args,
+        kwargs,
+      };
-  }, {});
+    },
+    {} // Advanced registration options.
+  );

+  // And unregister:
+  await reg.Unregister();

+  // Call a remote procedure
+  // A call returns **TWO** values:
+  // A promise of the call result, and its ID.
+  // You can use the Call ID to cancel the call, when the router
+  // supports call cancelation.
+  const call = connection.Call(
+    "com.example.rpc", // Function name
+    ["Hello, World"], // Positional Arguments
+    {}, // Keyword Arguments
+    {}, // Advanced options.
+  );

+  // So to get the call result:
+  const result = await call[0];
+  console.log('Got call result:', result);

+  // To cancel the running call: await connection.CancelCall(result[1], 'kill');
 }
 await main();
 ```